hope-tan/ctf-writeups/README.md

 ## 📝 License

 Challenge content belongs to their original creators/platforms (PicoCTF, TryHackMe, etc).
+This repo is indented for fun/educational purposes only!